 TOUR: Made In Brooklyn Tours.
 Discover DUMBO’s crafters, artisans and makers on a walking tour of the neighborhood with Dom Gervasi of Made in Brooklyn Tours.
 We had the pleasure of exploring the Red Hook section of Brooklyn with Dom, and can attest to just how interesting and tasty his tours can be.

 RAW BAR: Sugarcane.
-I can’t guarantee that the seafood will taste anything like what you would’ve found at one of Brooklyn’s once ubiquitous oyster stands, but the Sugarcane Tower is making a splash at the newly opened Sugarcane Raw Bar Grill on the waterfront side of Empire Stores.
+I can’t guarantee that the seafood will taste anything like what you would’ve found at one of Brooklyn’s once ubiquitous oyster stands, but the Sugarcane Seafood Tower is making a splash at the Sugarcane Raw Bar Grill on the waterfront side of Empire Stores.

 BRUNCH: AlMar.
 Even vegans get a pass when it comes to AlMar’s signature dish, Egg in a Cloud.
 Light as air egg yolks baked in whipped egg whites, on top of toasted brioche with ham, cheese, and just enough sautéed spinach to make the dish seem ultra healthy.

 CHOCOLATE: Jacques Torres Chocolates.
 “Mr. Chocolate” Jacques Torres opened a chocolate factory in DUMBO in December 2000, and the rest is history.
 The empire now includes multiple locations, including a Chocolate Museum, but you can see where it all started (and pick up a yummy treat) at the DUMBO location.

 BAKERY: Almondine Bakery.
 Most guests come for the classic French bread, pastries, and light cafe menu but I was drawn, as if a moth to a flame, to the ginormous meringues.
 They taste as good as they look, and go deliciously with coffee and a sandwich.